-At-Home Arming automatically bypasses the Home-Away Zones on your system, and removes the Entry Delay from the Entry-Exit Zones.
+At-Home Arming automatically bypasses the zones on your system programmed as Stay-Away with Delay, and also removes the entry delay from the entry-exit zones.
 This feature allows you to arm the system and remain on the premises.
-In addition, if any of the Entry-Exit doors are opened, an alarm will sound instantly.
+In addition, if any of the entry-exit doors are opened, an alarm will sound instantly.

 To use At-Home Arming, enter [][9][Access Code] on the keypad.
-The "Armed" light will FLASH to remind you that there is no Entry Delay on the Entry-Exit doors.
+The Armed light will flash to remind you that there is no entry delay on the entry-exit doors.

-Home-Away Arming
+Stay-Away Arming

-Home-Away arming automatically bypasses the Home-Away Zones; the Entry Delay will still apply to the Entry-Exit zones.
-You may use this feature to arm the system and remain on the premises.
-Another household member would still be able to enter the premises through the Entry-Exit door without causing an alarm.
-When the Entry-Exit door is opened, an Access Code would have to be entered to disarm the system.
+Stay-Away arming automatically bypasses the zones on your system programmed as Stay Away with Delay, and applies the entry delay to the entry-exit zones.
+For example, you could use this feature to arm the system and remain on the premises.
+Another household member would still be able to enter the premises through the entry-exit door without causing an alarm.
+When the entry-exit door is opened, an access code would have to be entered to disarm the system.

-To arm the system with Home-Away Arming, enter an Access Code and do not open the Entry-Exit door.
-When the Exit Delay expires, the system will be armed with the Home-Away Zones automatically bypassed.
+To arm the system with Stay-Away Arming, enter an access code and do not open the entry-exit door.
+When the exit delay expires, the system will be armed with the Stay-Away with Delay zones automatically bypassed.
+Your installer will inform you of which zones on your system have been defined as Stay-Away with Delay zones.